substrate-asia/hackathon-2021-spring/teams/Parallel/docs/project.md

 UtilizationRatio = Borrows / (Cash + Borrows)
 ```
 ##### 3. Reserves
-Parallel finance converts certain portion of borrower interest into reserves
+Parallel finance converts a certain portion of borrower interest into reserves
 ```
 totalReserve_t+1 = interestAccumulated * reserveFactor + totalReserve_t
 ```
 ##### 4. Borrow Rate
 Parallel finance implements the jump interest model.
-When the utilization rate exceeds the kinks, jump rate will be applied to the excess portion.
+When the utilization rate exceeds the kinks, the jump rate will be applied to the excess portion.

 If utilization rate <= kink,
 ```